dolanor/devoxx-aws-bar/drunkClient/README.md

 ### Step 2

+> Execute the TODO in [aws-read-command-food](../bartenderASFunction/aws-read-command-food)
+> Execute the TODO in [aws-read-command-beer](../bartenderASFunction/aws-read-command-beer)

 Complete the information of the downloaded keys and call the *addCommand* method to send commands.

  - Go to the file `index.js`